 \item \textsc{Circle0}: cut along a circle centered at $\{-1, 0\}$ in the $\{\cos\theta_{\gamma\gamma}, E_{\rm max.}/E_{\rm vis.}\}$ plane.
 Events outside the circle are assumed to be mis-reconstructed as CCQE $\nu_e$ interactions.
 The cut parameter is

 \item \textsc{Diagonal}: cut along a diagonal in the $\{\cos\theta_{\gamma\gamma}, E_{\rm max.}/E_{\rm vis.}\}$ plane.
 The cut parameter is

-\end{itemize} The threshold values we find for $r_{\textsc{Circle1}}$, $r_{\textsc{Circle0}}$, and $r_{\textsc{Diagonal}}$ are listed in \cref{tab:CutTable} (columns labeled ``1C/100S'' for reasons that will become clear in \cref{subsec:MC} below) as a function of $E_{\rm vis.}$.
-For one specific visible energy bin, $\SI{220}{MeV} \leq E_{\rm vis.} \leq \SI{280}{MeV}$, they are also illustrated in \cref{fig:CutShapesMC} as thick green lines.
-The distribution of all \nuance NC$\pi^0$ MC events in terms of the opening angle of the two photon, $\cos\theta_{\gamma\gamma}$, and the event asymmetry, $E_{\rm max.}/E_{\rm vis.}$, is presented as a colored histogram in this figure, and events to the right and above the cut are the ones mis-identified as CC $\nu_e$ interactions.
-We note already here that the event distributions are rising sharply in the part of the parameter space in which the cuts lie, implying that the final distributions of mis-reconstructed events depend sensitively of the exact cut threshold.
+\end{itemize} \cref{fig:CutShapesMC} demonstrates the event distribution as a function of $\cos\theta_{\gamma\gamma}$ and $E_{\rm max.}/E_{\rm vis.}$ for events with $E_{\rm vis.}$ between $\SI{220}{MeV}$ and $\SI{240}{MeV}$, along with curves corresponding to the cut values of $r_{\textsc{Circle1}}$, $r_{\textsc{Circle0}}$, and $r_{\textsc{Diagonal}}$ that allow us to match the expected rate of accepted events by MiniBooNE in that visible energy range.
+Events to the right and above the cuts are the ones mis-identified as CC $\nu_e$ interactions.
+We note already here that the event distributions are rising sharply in the part of the parameter space in which the cuts lie, implying that the final distributions of mis-reconstructed events depend sensitively on the shape of these event distributions.
+Cut values for these three prescriptions for each range of $E_{\rm vis.}$ can be found in \cref{app:CutTable}.